gngrwzrd/UIImageLoader/readme.md

 This isn't intended to compete with other frameworks like SDWebImage or FastImageCache or be the fastest image cache.
 For average apps that would like to cache images on disk and have some options to control caching, this make a noticeable difference.

-My particular use case was a better disk cache that isn't a NSURLCache, provides some control to decide how best to handle cacheing when a server may not have cache control.
+My particular use case was a better disk cache that isn't NSURLCache.
+It provides better options for handling how server cache control policies are used.
 And get rid of delays or flickering that happens because of NSURLCache being slow.

 ## No Flickering or Noticeable Delayed Loads